Creating Documents

 Preprocessing Documents

-Having easy access to the text of a document and its metadata is very important, but most text analysis tasks require some amount of preprocessing.
+Having easy access to the text of a document and its metadata is important, but most text analysis tasks require some preprocessing.

-Alternatively, you may want to edit the text to remove items that are hard to process automatically.
-For example, our sample text sentence taken from Hamlet has three periods that we might like to discard.
-We can remove this kind of punctuation using the prepare!()
+Alternatively, you may want to edit the text to remove items that are difficult to process automatically.
+For example, text may contain punctuation that you want to discard.
+You can remove punctuation using the prepare!() function:

 julia> using TextAnalysis